 |(a) Except as provided in subsections (c) and (d) of

-to disclosure, and may not be used as evidence in any further proceeding.
+are confidential, not subject to disclosure, and may not be used as

-(b) Any notes or record made of an ADR procedure are
+(b) Any notes or record made of or during ADR are confidential,

-confidential, and participants, including the mediator, may not be
+and participants, including the mediator, may not be required to testify

 (c) An oral communication or written material used

-in or made a part of an ADR procedure is admissible or discoverable
+in or made a part of ADR is admissible or discoverable only if it

 (d) If this section conflicts with other legal requirements